-The mission of the School of Education, Health and Human Services is to prepare students to enter helping and service professions that address the well-being, development, and support of individuals and families across the lifespan.
-A comprehensive program of teaching, research, and service provides the foundation for the work of the faculty in the departments that comprise the School of Education, Health and Human Services.
+The mission of the School of Education is to prepare students to enter helping and service professions that address the well-being, development, and support of individuals and families across the lifespan.
+A comprehensive program of teaching, research, and service provides the foundation for the work of the faculty in the departments that comprise the School of Education.

 Education, Child and Family Studies